In response to recommendations made by the Illinois Implementation Commission on

 The mission of the Department of Nursing is to provide educational experiences that

 empower learner,promote competence in the area of professional nursing,

 strengthen the capacity for employment in a variety of clinical practice settings

 within the healthcare community,

 The Department of Nursing at Chicago State University seeks to educate nurses

-who will be able to demonstrate excellence through practice, scholarship, leadership and service,
+who will be able to demonstrate excellence through practice, scholarship, leadership

 while caring for diverse populations.